bpi/bhq_translation/README.md

 * optic_flow (Optic Flow)

-## Exercise using existing sound stimuli but option to customize text labels
-###Fine Tuning (aud_sound_discrimination)
-We are not offering customization of sounds for this exercises due to complexity of choosing and processing the correct stimuli.
-However, we do offer customization of the text for the response labels.
-We also offer the option to omit certain sounds pairs if they do not work in your language.
-More information is [here] (tua.md):

 ## Exercises requiring sound recordings
 In addition to the text translations, the following exercises require sound stimuli.
 We would like you to work through these exercises in a series of steps.
 Only when one step is fully completed should you move to the next step.
 A step is completed when the exercise it is ready to go live on our production server.